xspec/xspec/tutorial/under-the-hood/Compilation.md

 content and `@href` are mutually exclusive.
 The `@select` attribute can appear alone or in combination with either content or `@href`.

-The resulting variables must appear once in the code generated for the `scenario` element and once in the code generated for the `expect` element (well, define more precisely the scope of the variables, I think we should be able to put them everywhere, and the scope must "natural" when looking at the test suite definition).
+The resulting variables must appear once in the code generated for the `x:scenario` element and once in the code generated for the `x:expect` element (well, define more precisely the scope of the variables, I think we should be able to put them everywhere, and the scope must "natural" when looking at the test suite definition).